underscoreio/underscoreio/src/html/_posts/2016-11-24-value-discard.md

 We're now going to try this out and mess it up.

-Maybe we want to write a file, and then log that we done that.
+Maybe we want to write a file, and then log that we did so.
 (Or write a file, and write the meta data for the file in a database.
 Or... any two methods you like with this type signature).